Silent0Wings/RayCast-Renderer/README.md

 Ray Equation:
 R(t) = O + t * D
-- O: Ray origin (camera position).
+- O: Ray origin (camera position)
-- D: Ray direction (a normalized vector).
+- D: Ray direction (a normalized vector)
-- t: Scalar determining the point along the ray.
+- t: Scalar determining the point along the ray

 Triangles as Primitives:
 Objects are represented as collections of triangles.
 Each triangle has:
-- Vertices: Points in 3D space (v1, v2, v3).
+- Vertices: Points in 3D space (v1, v2, v3)
-- Color: A property used for rendering.
+- Color: A property used for rendering

 Intersection Testing:
 The renderer uses the Möller-Trumbore Algorithm to efficiently detect ray-triangle intersections.
 If a ray intersects a triangle, the triangle’s color is assigned to the corresponding pixel.